BikramRumba/BikramRumba/README.md

 I'm an emerging software developer.
 I was born in Nepal.
 I moved to the United States on January 12,  2017, to pursue my Bachelor's in Computer Information Systems at [Columbia College](https://www.ccis.edu).
 My passion and patience are driving me towards the journey.
 My soul is passionate about software development and Technology.

 - 😄 I believe in the room for learning and space for improvements.
 I follow the motto of Learning Today and Leading Tomorrow.
 - 🌱 doing my internship as a full stack developer at [Algorizn](https://www.algorizin.com).
-I am using Javascript, HTML,CSS, Java, with MERN (MongoDB, Express Js, React, Node Js) stack.
+I am using Javascript, HTML,CSS,  with MERN (MongoDB, Express Js, React, Node Js) stack.
 - 🤔 Also interested in Cloud Architecture, and Machine Learning.
 📫
 - ⚡ Fun fact: ...
 I'm a huge fan of music.
 However, I'm worst at singing and playing music☺️😁.
 I love hiking, and driving up to the mountains with some sorts of music.